Clastify logo

 Functional groups you must recognise

 A halogeno group is a functional group in which a halogen atom, F, Cl, Br or I, is bonded to carbon.
-When the rest of the molecule is alkane-like, compounds containing this group are often called halogenoalkanes.
+Compounds that contain it are often called halogenoalkanes when the rest of the molecule is alkane-like.

-A hydroxy group is a functional group consisting of –OH bonded to carbon.
-Compounds with this as the principal group are alcohols.
+A hydroxy group is a functional group consisting of –OHOH bonded to carbon.
+When this is the principal group, the compounds are alcohols.

-A carbonyl group is a functional group consisting of a carbon atom double-bonded to oxygen, C=O. When the carbonyl carbon sits at the end of a carbon chain and is bonded to hydrogen, the compound is an aldehyde.
-When the carbonyl carbon is bonded to two carbon groups, the compound is a ketone.
+A carbonyl group is a functional group consisting of a carbon atom double-bonded to oxygen, C=OC=O. If the carbonyl carbon is at the end of a carbon chain and bonded to hydrogen, the compound is an aldehyde.
+If that carbonyl carbon is bonded to two carbon groups, the compound is a ketone.

-A carboxyl group is a functional group consisting of –C(=O)OH.
-Compounds with this as the principal group are carboxylic acids.
+A carboxyl group is a functional group consisting of –C(=O)OHC(=O)OH.
+Compounds containing it as the principal group are carboxylic acids.

-An alkoxy group is a functional group in which an oxygen atom is bonded between two carbon groups, R–O–R′.
+An alkoxy group is a functional group in which an oxygen atom is bonded between two carbon groups, RR–O–RR'.
 Compounds with this linkage are ethers.

-An ester group is a functional group consisting of –C(=O)O– between carbon groups.
+An ester group is a functional group consisting of –C(=O)OC(=O)O– between carbon groups.
 Esters are often formed from carboxylic acids and alcohols.

 A phenyl group is a substituent consisting of a benzene ring attached to another part of a molecule.